AndCplusplus/VideoPlayer-CNproject/README.md

 So far, only our tasks, objectives, and program file structure have been put in place to guide our development throughout the remainder of the semester.
 We plan to start the implementation of core features in steps:

-1. Start the implementation of `server.py` to accept TPC connections from multiple clients.
+1. Start the implementation of `server.py` to accept UDP control commands from multiple clients.
 2. Begin implementation of `client.py` to start the transfer of data.
 3. Enhance the client by implementing buffering and playback.
 4. Develop loss and lateness logic, along with metrics.